prefix-dev/pixi/docs/features/pytorch.md

 !!! note "Windows"
     Currently not well-supported for Windows, but there is lots of work being done to get this working.
-    Follow the work on the [feedstock](https://github.com/conda-forge/pytorch-cpu-feedstock) !!! note "System requirements"
+    Follow the work on the [feedstock](https://github.com/conda-forge/pytorch-cpu-feedstock)
-    Pixi uses the `system-requirements.cuda` to tell it can use the `cuda` packages.
-    Without it, pixi will install the `cpu` versions.
-    More information on how to use `system-requirements` can be found [here](./system_requirements.md).

 === "`pixi.toml`"
     ```toml title="Bare minimum conda-forge pytorch with cuda installation"